 Two juvenile Cooper's hawks fledged a few days ago and today were never visited by a parent.
 They are strong enough to fly between 4 trees and cry incessantly for food.
 I read parents continue to feed their young for weeks after fledging and can't imagine why both parents would be gone for a full day.
 I checked on them almost every hour from 7am to 8pm and they were squawking everytime.
 I put 1/2 frozen raw chicken in the crotch of a tree they were in and of course they just looked at it.
 Any advice?
 I already left a message for wildlife rehaber, Lloyd Brown.

-Posted by Mindy Dickman about 1 year ago 1 Comment
+Posted by Mindy Dickman over 1 year ago 1 Comment

 Support Our Mission